chipsalliance/firrtl-spec/abi.md

 type from using `logic`{.verilog} as a keyword to declare a variable instead of net-list object.

-Unsigned integers produce an unsigned packed bit vector.
-Whether variable or netlist depends on the construct being used.
+Both unsigned and signed integers produce an unsigned packed bit vector.

-Signed integers produce an unsigned packed bit vector.
 Whether variable or netlist depends on the construct being used.

 Passive bundles, when lowered, are lowered to packed structs with their fields recursively following these lowering rules.